-- 3 players get six tile each, leaving a boneyard of 10 tiles.
+- 3 players get six tiles each, leaving a boneyard of 10 tiles.

 - 4 players get five tiles each, leaving a boneyard of 8 tiles.

-Two of the tiles in the boneyard are held and not played.
+Two of the tiles in the boneyard are reserved and can mever be drawn.
 As a convention, the two reserved tiles can be stacked on top of each other if your set does not have brass spinners in the tiles.

 The player with the lowest double plays first and play continues around the table clockwise.
 Other players add to either end of the train.
 Doubles are played across the line of the train, but are not spinners.

 A player not able to add onto the train draws new tiles from the boneyard until he can play or until the boneyard is reduced to the two reserved tiles.
 There is no limit on the size of his hand.
 If a player can neither play nor draw from the boneyard, he passes his turn.

 Play continues until someone dominoes or the game blocks.

 A player scores 2 points when his tile makes both ends of the train equal.
 This means that the lead will always get 2 points for setting the first double.
 This is called a "double header" because there are two exposed ends from the same suit.